Education during the slave period in the United States: Legislation and prohibitions

 The most oppressive limits on slave education were a reaction to Nat Turner's Revolt in Southampton County, Virginia, during the summer of 1831.
 This event not only caused shock waves across the slave-holding South, but it had a particularly far-reaching impact on education over the next three decades.
 The fears of slave insurrections and the spread of abolitionist material and ideology led to radical restrictions on gatherings, travel, and—of course—literacy.
 The ignorance of the slaves was considered necessary to the security of the slaveholders.
 Not only did owners fear the spread of specifically abolitionist materials, they did not want slaves to question their authority; thus, reading and reflection were to be prevented at any cost.

-Each state responded differently to the Turner insurrection.
 Virginians "immediately, as an act of retaliation or vengeance, abolished every colored school within their borders; and having dispersed the pupils, ordered the teachers to leave the State forthwith, and never more to return."

 While Mississippi already had laws designed to prevent slave literacy, in 1841 the state legislature passed a law that required all free African Americans to leave the state so that they would not be able to educate or incite the slave population.
 Other states, such as South Carolina, followed suit.
 The same legislation required that any black preacher would have to be given permission to speak before appearing in front of a congregation.
 Delaware passed in 1831 a law that prevented the meeting of a dozen or more blacks late at night; additionally, black preachers were to petition a judge or justice of the peace before speaking before any assembly.

-While states like South Carolina and Georgia had not developed legislation that prohibited education for slaves, other more moderate states responded directly to the 1831 revolt.
+"South Carolina law enhanced the penalties for teaching slaves to read - writing had long been banned - in 1834."

 In 1833, Alabama enacted a law that fined anyone who undertook a slave's education between $250 and $550; the law also prohibited any assembly of African Americans—slave or free—unless five slave owners were present or an African-American preacher had previously been licensed by an approved denomination.

 Even North Carolina, which had previously allowed free African-American children to attend schools alongside whites, eventually responded to fears of insurrection.
+In 1830, North Carolina passed a criminal law that said that "[i]f any slave shall teach or attempt to teach, any other slave to read or write," that slave shall be punished by up to thirty-nine lashes.
 By 1836, the public education of all African Americans was strictly prohibited.

+The dramatic increase in repression after 1830 had its desired effect, thereafter.
+“On plantations of hundreds of slaves it was common to discover that not one of them had the mere rudiments of education.
+In some large districts it was considered almost a phenomenon to find a Negro who could read the Bible or sign his name.”
+In Georgia, a study concluded that “outside of Savannah, Augusta and Columbus there were, it is said, not a dozen colored people able to read and write, and in the country places, perhaps not one.”